IRTrail/ERCF_Servo_Upgrade/README.md

 -- Print the servo arm with very thin layers.
 I usually print mine with 0.12mm layers and shoot for 0.18mm first layer.
 This helps define the spline better and get a more perfect fit.
 2) A servo extension.
 ProModeler has several lengths [here](https://www.promodeler.com/extensions) and guess what.
 They have a locking tab.
 How cool is that?
 Order one when you order your servo.
 Yes, you can craft your own, but why crimp another connection when you can let someone else?
 -- A good approximation of the extension length needed is (315 + (number of gates * 23.05)) * 1mm and round to the nearest 10mm.
+(I currently have a 6 gate ERCF in V2 spec.
+The numbers below are for reference only and not tested)

 | Gates | Length (mm) | Length (in) |
 |-------|-------------|-------------|